FelTris/durf/README.md

 and [BARF](https://chenhsuanlin.bitbucket.io/bundle-adjusting-NeRF/).

 Our method is built on top of [Mip-NeRF](https://github.com/google/mipnerf) in [JAX](https://github.com/google/jax) and in particular contains our own re-implementation of URFs LIDAR losses, Mip-NeRF360s spatial re-parameterisation and BARFs frequency encoding filtering.

+## Abstract

+Modern self-driving systems collect vast amounts of data to train their advanced detection and decision-making algorithms.
+In contrast, simulation environments in which changes to a self-driving system are tested still rely on handcrafted assets and environment models in many cases.
+We propose a method that can use the data that is collected during normal operation of a self-driving car to model a scene in a Neural Radiance Field (NeRF), which allows us to perform Novel View Synthesis and view the scene from previously unseen camera perspectives.
+To do this we have to overcome a few problems with modeling an unbounded outdoor scene in a NeRF, namely sampling efficiency in unbounded spaces, sparse views and dynamic scene content.
+We do this by combining advances from multiple recent state-of-the-art works.
+First we employ a non-linear scene re-parameterization to deal with sampling efficiency, which shrinks space so it is bounded again and can be easily sampled.
+Secondly we deal with sparse views by supervising the densities that are emitted by a NeRF with depth and volume carving losses.
+And lastly we decompose the scene into static background and dynamic parts with the help of 3D bounding box annotations and then train a separate NeRF for the background and each dynamic object, which allows us to manipulate camera and object pose separately.
+Since we want to make this method easily scalable we relax the requirement for perfect human-annotated 3D bounding boxes and propose a method to optimise their position and orientation jointly with the radiance field.
+We accomplish this by framing the problem as a camera registration task and treating the transformation given by a 3D bounding box as an extrinsic camera matrix that needs to be registered with image data.
+Our method disables positional encoding to get around noisy gradients that can arise from backpropagating through it until the bounding boxes have converged and then uses anti-aliased integrated positional encoding to learn high frequency features.
+We apply our method to a synthetic dataset which we generate with CARLA, a self-driving simulator, and the Waymo Open Dataset.
+Our method is capable of recovering reasonable 3D bounding boxes from errors up to half a meter from just five observations when we use LIDAR depth information in addition to RGB supervision.
+We also outperform a non-dynamic aware baseline in the Novel View Synthesis task for both ground truth and optimised bounding boxes.

+## Videos

 <img src="videos/test_seg1_5.gif" width="280">
 <img src="videos/waymo1_5_depth.gif" width="280">